couchbase/cbft/DESIGN.md

 That means hitting "Stop Rebalance" would leave cbft mostly as-is on a node-by-node basis.

+## Swap Rebalance of cbft nodes

+The blance library used by cbgt for partition map computation is meant to handle swap rebalance just as a natural edge case.
+In other words, this design depends on blance to get swap rebalance right, with no extra special code or case'ing needed to handle swap rebalance scenarios.

 ## Unable to meet replica counts

 Of note, removing a cbft node (and, not having enough cbft nodes in